surniaulula/wpsso/README.md

 <p><strong>Enhanced SEO</strong></p>

-<p>WPSSO (Pro version) integrates with <a href="https://wordpress.org/plugins/wordpress-seo/">WordPress SEO by Yoast</a>, <a href="https://wordpress.org/plugins/all-in-one-seo-pack/">All in One SEO Pack</a>, and <a href="https://wordpress.org/plugins/headspace2/">HeadSpace2 SEO</a> &mdash; making sure your custom SEO settings are reflected in the Open Graph, Rich Pin, and Twitter Card meta tags.</p>
+<p>WPSSO (Pro version) integrates with <a href="https://wordpress.org/plugins/wordpress-seo/">Yoast SEO</a>, <a href="https://wordpress.org/plugins/all-in-one-seo-pack/">All in One SEO Pack</a>, and <a href="https://wordpress.org/plugins/headspace2/">HeadSpace2 SEO</a> &mdash; making sure your custom SEO settings are reflected in the Open Graph, Rich Pin, and Twitter Card meta tags.</p>

 <blockquote>
-<p>Read about the <a href="http://surniaulula.com/2014/10/25/social-seo-wordpress-seo-vs-wpsso/">differences between the WordPress SEO by Yoast and WPSSO plugins</a> for social sharing.</p>
+<p>Read about the <a href="http://surniaulula.com/2014/10/25/social-seo-wordpress-seo-vs-wpsso/">differences between the Yoast SEO (aka WordPress SEO) and WPSSO plugins</a> for social sharing.</p>
 </blockquote>

 <div style="clear:both;"></div>